-- 3.12.1 Starting at the intersection of the vehicle centreline and upper bumper reference line, mark grid points every 100mm in both lateral directions up to the bumper corner or edge of the bumper test zone, whichever is furthest from the vehicle centreline.
+- 3.12.1 Starting at the intersection of the vehicle centreline and upper bumper reference line, mark grid points every 100mm in both lateral directions up to the edge of the bumper test zone.
 The 100mm distances are measured horizontally in a lateral vertical plane and projected onto the upper bumper reference line.
-See Figure 18. - 3.12.2 Where the edge of the bumper test zone is more than 50mm outboard of the outermost grid point, an additional point will be added 50mm outboard of the last grid point.
+See Figure 20. - 3.12.2 Where the edge of the bumper test zone is more than 50mm outboard of the outermost grid point, an additional point will be added 50mm outboard of the last grid point.
+The distances are measured horizontally in a lateral vertical plane.

-Figure 18: Division of the bonnet leading edge and upper bumper reference lines
+Figure 20: Division of the WAD775 and upper bumper reference lines

-3.13 Labelling the Leg Grid Points
+3.13 Labelling the Upper Legform and Legform Grid Points

 - 3.13.1 All upper legform grid points will contain the prefix 'U'.
 All legform points will contain the prefix 'L'. - 3.13.2 The grid points will be marked sequentially from the origin at the grid points on the vehicle centreline.
 For the upper legform, the origin will be marked U0.
 For the legform the origin will be marked L0. - 3.13.3 The adjacent points on the right of the vehicle will be +1, with the other points increasing by 1 with outboard movement, i.e. +2, +3 etc. The points on the left of the vehicle -1 with the other columns decreasing by 1 i.e. -2, -3 etc. - 3.13.4 Every point will be labelled firstly by the relevant impactor (U or L), then by the individual number.
-See Figure 19.
+See Figure 21.